The realization space of an unstable coalgebra: The spiral exact sequence

 Note that the lower horizontal map is a \mc{G}-fibration.
-Hence, $\delta$ is a \mc{G}-fibration.
-In particular, $\Psi^p_q(G)$ is \mc{G}-fibrant.
-By looping the defining pullback square we get natural isomorphisms
+Hence, $\zeta$ is a \mc{G}-fibration.
+In particular, $\Psi^p(G)$ is \mc{G}-fibrant.
+By looping the defining pullback square, we get natural \mc{G}-equivalences for $p\ge 2$,